-We would come back home and Mum would roast them in our fireplace in the room we had outside.
+We would come back home and Mum would roast the chestnuts in our fireplace in the room we had outside.
 Yum!

 We had this awesome room that was attached to the garage and it had an open fireplace, window and power so it was like part of the house.
-We used it like a rumpus room and when friends or relatives would come over the young ones would go out there and play.
+We used it like a rumpus room and when friends or relatives would come over, the young ones would go out there and play.
 The adults didn't mind as we didn't annoy them and we could have our own kids space.
-We also used to go in there when Dad would be doing shift work as our house wasn't that big so if we were a litlle noisy it was really hard for Dad to sleep as you could hear everything.
+We also used to go in there when Dad would be doing shift work.
+Our house wasn't that big so if we were a little noisy it was really hard for Dad to sleep as you could hear everything.
 Mum would always tell us to quiet down, but overall I think we were pretty good.
 We also would have family functions out there.

 When it was the right season Mum and Dad would take us up to Maroondah Dam to get cherries and once or twice we actually went cherry picking.

 Dad and Mum also took us to Sovereign Hill, Ballarat and one of the photos' shows Frank and I panning for gold.
 I'm pretty sure that after Dad took that photo that I accidentally tipped my pan water over Frank as I was so excited.
-He wasn't happy.
+He wasn't happy with me.

 We were so lucky growing up that we got to live where we did.
 We lived on a corner house.
 There were many kids in our area and we would play ball or rollerskate down the court and we always felt safe.
 Everyone knew everyone and the adults always looked out for each other and their kids.
 It was definately different times.

 We lived one house up from our primary school Greenslopes.
-In our younger years, Mum would walk us to school and I can still see her waving at me at the school gate as I turned around.
-I remeber the school had huge nectarine trees near some of the classes and we would enjoy them when they were in season.
+In our younger years, Mum would walk us to school and I can still see her waving goodbye to me from the school gate as I turned around.
+I remember the school had huge nectarine trees near some of the classes and we would enjoy them when they were in season.
 They were so crunchy and yum.